 Note: a sole trader may be a responsible person, an employer and a worker.

 PART 2 – COVID-19 VACCINATION REQUIREMENTS

 The COVID-19 vaccination requirements are that:

-to their employer - where the worker is employed or engaged by, or volunteers for, a person who operates a business, activity or undertaking within a high-risk setting or who provides services or workers to the responsible person to work in the high-risk setting; or
+their employer - where the worker is employed or engaged by, or volunteers for, a person who operates a business, activity or undertaking within a high-risk setting or who provides services or workers to the responsible person to work in the high-risk setting; or

-to the responsible person - where the worker is employed or engaged by, or volunteers for, the responsible person for the high-risk setting; or
+the responsible person - where the worker is employed or engaged by, or volunteers for, the responsible person for the high-risk setting; or

-to the responsible person for the high-risk setting - where the worker is engaged directly or indirectly, including as a volunteer, to provide support or assistance to a student or to a prisoner or detainee at a high-risk setting.
+the responsible person for the high-risk setting - where the worker is engaged directly or indirectly, including as a volunteer, to provide support or assistance to a student or to a prisoner or detainee at a high-risk setting.

 Employees who work at an airport must be vaccinated and show evidence of their vaccination to their employer, for example an operator of a car rental agency.